 The C minor chord:

-Now you probably can feel the difference.
+You probably can feel the difference.
 With a little practice, it is not hard to determine if a melody is minor or major.

 It is totally possible to play a minor song in a major scale and vice versa, there are tons of remake on youtube, here are some of them: